squidfunk/mkdocs-material/docs/plugins/index.md

     ---

-    The tags plugin adds first-class support for categorizing pages with the use of tags, adding the possibility to group related pages, improving discovery.
+    The tags plugin adds first-class support for categorizing pages with tags, adding the ability to group related pages to improve the discovery of related content.

     ---